satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 fetching external data).
 Besides the props that can be injected into the page itself, this function returns a `headers` object.
 This object is used to set the `Cache-Control` header.

-In our case, we set the browser cache to 10 seconds and the CDN cache for 1 minute.
-After 1 minute, the CDN will server stale content for a maximum of 4 additional minutes.
-If there is one request within these 4 minutes, a new page will be rendered in background while the old page gets served.
-After the new page is rendered, it will replace the old one and the caching time starts again.
+In our case, we set the browser cache to 10 seconds and the CDN cache to 1 minute.
+After 1 minute, the CDN will serve stale content for a maximum of 4 additional minutes.
+If there is one request within these 4 minutes, a new page will be rendered in the background while the old page gets served.
+After the new page is rendered, it will replace the old one on the CDN and the caching time starts again.
 Let’s check the network tab to see if it works:

 ![Chrome network tab with proper caching header.
 Everything works as expected.](images/gatsby-ssr-caching-network-tab.png)

-You can see: The very first pages took 5 seconds (there is an artificial delay of 5 seconds to make the server rendered page more obvious).
+You can see: The very first page took 5 seconds to load (for this example, I added an artificial delay of 5 seconds to make the server rendered page more obvious).
 All other requests were served from CDN within 30ms.
 That’s super fast!
 Also, after the stale page was served, the page was re-rendered in the background and replaced.
 The request after the stale one was super fast again but served the new page.